Rowing0914/my_personal_notes/research skill.md

   - Compile the qualitative / quantitative results
     - Make sure to tune the baselines fully!!
     - Hyper-param search of your method to realise the optimal perfromance
+    - Clean up the codebase periodically to avoid the situation where some legacy code chunks cause the unexpected behaviour or worse influence the result....

 - Paper-writing